alvisxp/AWS-MLS/Modeling.md

 <a id="item-four"></a>
 ## Reinforcement Learning
-- agent that explores some space, as it goes, it learns the value of different sstate changes in different conditions
+- agent that explores some space, as it goes, it learns the value of different state changes in different conditions
 - Some Key Terms:
 	- Environment: layout of the board/maze
 	- State: where the player/pieces are